danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 In this post, we have looked at some popular libraries for working with async operations in more sophisticated ways than just using completion blocks.

-However, we have also implemented a lightweight operator model from scratch, that can be used without affecting your code base in any way.
+We have also implemented a lightweight operator model from scratch, that can be used without affecting your code style.
 There are no new keywords that doesn't already exist in Swift, no async/await, no promises, no observables.
 Just seven tiny protocols.

 If you want to take a look at the source code, I have posted it as part of my private-ish iExtra library (open source, but I mainly maintain it for myself).
 You can find the source code [here]({{page.source}}).